geky/pyOCD/README.rst

 .. code:: shell

-    python setup.py install
+    $ python setup.py install

 Standalone GDB Server
 ---------------------

-When you install pyOCD via pip, you should be able to execute the following in order to start a GDB server powered by pyOCD:
+Once you have installed pyOCD, you should be able to execute the the following in order to start a GDB server:

 .. code:: shell

-    pyocd-gdbserver
+    $ pyocd-gdbserver

-You can get additional help by running ``pyocd-gdbserver --help``.
+For additional help and options run ``pyocd-gdbserver --help``.

 Recommended GDB and IDE setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~